ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 ## Introduction:

-This repository contains all the deliverables for the project, which is based on the scenario and questions outlined in the [Project Charter.md](<Project Charter.md>).
-The project follows the Google Data Analytics process, structured around six key steps: Ask, Prepare, Process, Analyze, Share, and Act, as outlined in the course.
-All solutions, analysis, and deliverables are organized accordingly within this repository.
+This project focuses on understanding the usage patterns of Cyclistic’s casual riders and annual members.
+The analysis follows the structured process taught in the Google Data Analytics course, which includes the six steps: Ask, Prepare, Process, Analyze, Share, and Act.
+The deliverables will guide Cyclistic in creating data-driven marketing strategies aimed at converting casual riders into annual members.

-> Note: Multiple tools are used throughout the project to complete similar tasks.
-While this may not be the most efficient approach in a real-world scenario, it is designed to showcase the variety of skills and tools developed during the course.
+Multiple tools and techniques are used throughout the project to showcase various data analytics skills, although the focus remains on efficiently identifying insights to support Cyclistic’s business objectives.

 **Data Analysis Process**
   - Ask: Identify the problem or question to solve.